Cover Girl (G.I. Joe): IDW Publishing

+G.I.
+Joe

+In IDW's original series, Cover Girl primarily works on a team consisting of Duke, Roadblock, Shipwreck, Tunnel Rat, Quick Kick, and Doc.
+A later origin issue reveals that she was recruited after showing an aptitude for cold-blooded killing when she slaughters a group of pirates single-handed, later admitting that she finally found something she was good at—killing people.

+G.I.
+Joe: A Real American Hero

+Cover-Girl is part of a G.I.
+Joe tank crew that works with the remnants of the Oktober Guard to protect civilians from Cobra factional fighting.
+She is assisted by Cross-Country, Steeler and Wildcard.

+During a shootout with a Crimson Guardsman later in the series, Cover Girl awakens from a coma.
+She then learns her throat has been severely injured, causing a deep voice.

+Other versions

-Devil's Due
+Devil's Due Publishing

 Starting from 'Devil's Due' G.I.
 Joe: A Real American Hero (vol. 2) #16 she teams with Joe members Spirit and Snake Eyes to figure out why identical looking children are being kidnapped.
 This soon blends in to an incident where she and Spirit are one of many Joes held prisoner on the newly revamped Cobra Island.
 The group escapes with the intervention of Cobra Commander, who is also a prisoner.

 It was revealed in Issue #20 of G.I.
 Joe: America's Elite that she was dating Shipwreck, much to the jealousy of Clutch.
 Cover Girl has appeared with Shipwreck in G.I.
 Joe Special Missions: Brazil.
 Her relationship with Shipwreck is revealed in depth via flashbacks while in the present the two work together to rescue a kidnapped Senator in Rio de Janeiro.
 Their relationship again comes into focus when the two confront a retired Cobra agent named Skullbuster.
 The two Joes eventually subdue and capture their adversary.

-In 'The Real American Hero' series by Larry Hama, Cover Girl awakens from a coma caused by a shootout with a Crimson Guardsman.
-Her throat has been severely injured, causing a deep voice that scares children.

 In the alternate reality of the G.I.
 Joe vs. Transformers continuity, Cover Girl assists Snake Eyes who had been wounded in his face by an explosion.
 This was caused by attacking alien robots.